dish1407/Maverick-Sales-Analysis/README.md

-# Maverick-Sales-Analysis
-# Home-Credit-Default-Risk Analysis
+# Maverik-Sales-Analysis
-This contains the Python notebooks for home credit default risk analysis.
+This contains the R-Files for the analysis of Sales Prediction for Maverik

 ## Overview